ianrastall/text-utils/books/ada/book-ada-02.md

 5. **Use contracts proactively**: Define preconditions, postconditions, and type invariants to verify correctness

-As one senior engineer at Airbus noted: _"In Ada, the type system is not a limitation—it is a superpower.
-It transforms what would be a debugging nightmare in other languages into a compile-time certainty."_
+Senior engineers at Airbus describe Ada's type system as a practical
+superpower: it encourages developers to reason about intent first and lets the compiler enforce many of the rules that would otherwise become late-stage defects.

 By mastering Ada's type system, you'll write code that is not only correct but provably safe—ensuring your software is reliable from the very first line.
 In